-In this section we introduce two general classes of weighted inductive limits of smooth functions defined via a decreasing sequence of positive continuous functions.
+In this section, we introduce two general classes of weighted inductive limits of spaces of smooth functions defined via a decreasing sequence of positive continuous functions.
 Our main goal is to characterize the completeness of these spaces in terms of the defining sequence of weight functions.
-In order to do so, we first recall several regularity conditions for general $(LF)$-spaces.
-Furthermore, we also establish the mapping properties of the STFT on these spaces; we shall systematically employ the latter results in Sections \ref{L1-convolutors} and \ref{GS-convolutors}.
+In order to do so, we first recall several regularity conditions for $(LF)$-spaces.
+Furthermore, we also establish the mapping properties of the STFT on these spaces; we shall repeatedly use the latter results in Sections \ref{L1-convolutors} and \ref{GS-convolutors}.